davidecaminati/Domotics-Raspberry/Software/README.md

 #http://rasspberrypi.wordpress.com/2012/09/03/install-bluetooth-dongle-on-raspberry-pi/
 sudo apt-get update
 sudo apt-get install bluetooth
-1. On boot i typed the following command to see if my connected dongle was visible.
+# On boot i typed the following command to see if my connected dongle was visible.
 $lsusb

-This returned the following line to make sure that the dongle was detected Bus 001 Device 004: ID 1131:1001 Integrated System Solution Corp.
+# This returned the following line to make sure that the dongle was detected
+# Bus 001 Device 004: ID 1131:1001 Integrated System Solution Corp.
 KY-BT100 Bluetooth Adapter

-2. Then typed in
+# type
 $lsmod

-This returned
+#This returned
-bluetooth 166552 23 btusb,rfcomm,bnep
+#bluetooth 166552 23 btusb,rfcomm,bnep

-3. Now to install bluetooth package
+# Now to install bluetooth package
 $sudo apt-get install bluetooth

-Note: Installation takes a while relax and enjoy for the time
+# Note: Installation takes a while relax and enjoy for the time

-4. Now after the installation is completed, run the following to get the status.
+# Now after the installation is completed, run the following to get the status.
 $/etc/init.d/bluetooth status

-This is returned if all is good
+#This is returned if all is good
-[ ok ] bluetooth is running.
+#[ ok ] bluetooth is running.

-5. Now you can find your blueetooth address using the following command
+# Now you can find your blueetooth address using the following command
 $hcitool dev

-This returns something like this
+# This returns something like this
 Devices:
 hci0 00:11:67:10:80:F0

-6. Now we can scan for nearby devices using the following command
+# Now we can scan for nearby devices using the following command
 $hcitool scan

-This returns
+# This returns
 Scanning ...
 54:9B:12:99:36:61 YourBluetoothDevice

-7. Now we can run a small test to connect to the following device
+# Now we can run a small test to connect to the following device
 $sudo l2ping -c 1 54:9B:12:99:36:61

-This returns
+#This returns
 Ping: 54:9B:12:99:36:61 from 00:11:67:10:80:F0 (data size 44) ...
 0 bytes from 54:9B:12:99:36:61 id 0 time 19.28ms
 1 sent, 1 received, 0% loss

-Success :)
+# Success :)

 #now